Retropex/DeepSea-startos/instructions.md

-# Instructions for Hello World
+# Instructions for DeepSea dashboard

-Instructions go here.
-These appear to the user in the UI on the Service page under **Instructions**.

-You are allowed to include basic [Markdown formatting](https://www.markdownguide.org/basic-syntax).
+Every thing is automaticaly done.
+Just enjoy the app!